 • Help to coordinate class reunions and establishing area chapters in your region

 • Join the Alumni Leadership Council.
-For information on how to join, contact our Director of Alumni and Parent Relations, Cynthia Mathai at firstname.lastname@example.org or (503) 251-6458.
+For information on how to join, contact Alumni and Parent Relations at email@example.com.

 • Provide your unique input regarding our academic programs and activities.
 We’ll periodically ask for your thoughts on these issues because we value your feedback